October's Outstanding Performer

-U.S. Air Force Airman First Class Izzy Marco Antonio Mendez Chavarro, 21st Medical Support Squadron medical information systems technician, is Space Base Delta 1's Outstanding Performer for August at Peterson Space Force, Colorado, October 10, 2023.
-Mendez Chavarro provides information technology support to 789 personnel and ensures accountability for $1.9 million in equipment.
-(U.S. Space Force photo by Staff Sgt.
-Natalie Rubenak)
+U.S. Air Force Airman 1st Class Izzy Marco Antonio Mendez Chavarro, 21st Medical Support Squadron medical information systems technician, is Space Base Delta 1’s Outstanding Performer for October.

+Mendez Chavarro provides information technology support for 789 personnel and ensures accountability and security for $1.9 million in equipment for 218,000 beneficiaries among three facilities and a geographically separated unit.
+He enjoys the challenges that each day can bring.

+“Each day presents a unique set of tasks and responsibilities,” Mendez Chavarro said.
+“One day I may be involved in maintenance of an end-user device and the next I might be tasked with making modifications to the information within the server room.”

 |Date Taken: